zzzprojects/learn-orm/tutorials/sql-server-profiler/replay-traces.md

 # Replay Traces

-The replay is the ability to reproduce activity that has been captured in a trace.
+The replay is the ability to open and replay a previously saved trace is known as a replay.
 When you create or edit a trace, you can save the trace to a file and replay it later.

- - You can use SQL Server Profiler to replay trace activity from a single computer.
+ - SQL Server Profiler replays trace activity from a single computer.
- - For large workloads, use the Distributed Replay Utility to replay trace data from multiple computers.
+ - You can also use the **Distributed Replay Utility** to replay trace data from multiple computers.

 ## Why Replay Traces?

 SQL Server Profiler features a multithreaded playback engine that can simulate user connections and SQL Server Authentication.

  - Replay is useful to troubleshoot an application or process problem.
  - When you identified the problem and implemented corrections, run the trace that found the potential problem against the corrected application or process.